Guide for Authors

 Submission of Manuscripts

-Manuscripts should be submitted in the version of MS Word 2010 to the IAR Editor-In-Chief through the journal website (http://iar.shirazu.ac.ir/).
+Manuscripts should be submitted in the version of MS Word 2010 or higher (Template) to the IAR Editor-In-Chief through the journal website (http://iar.shirazu.ac.ir/).
 Authors are urged to refer to ‘Instructions to Authors’ (see below) before submission of their typescripts or the format of the articles in the latest issue of the IAR Journal.

 General Publication Policies